Private Cremation service includes:

 - *Pets less than 2 lbs must be dropped off and urn picked up at our home location – a personalized extra-small urn is included in the service.

-- **Free pick-up wihin a 30 km radius of our home office situated at 228 Allison Ave. $1.00 for every additional km.
+- **$15.00 fee applies for the first 30 km radius of our home office situated at 228 Allison Ave. $1.00 for every additional km.
 Additional fees after hours and week-end apply.

 - ***You will be contacted the day before to re-confirm appointment.
 Please arrive at least 15 minutes before the service begins, as cremation starts at the scheduled time.